allind/gutprotist-search/README.md

 ## Database info

-This database contains a variable number of genes corresponding to <i> Chilomastix mesnili, Endolimax nana, Entamoeba coli, Entamoeba hartmanni, Enteromonas hominis, Iodamoeba sp., Cystoisospora belli, Pentatrichomonas hominis, Retortamonas sp., and Dientamoeba fragilis </i>, which as of fall 2022 don't have sequenced genomes deposited in NCBI.
+This database contains a variable number of genes corresponding to <i> Chilomastix mesnili, Endolimax nana, Entamoeba coli, Entamoeba hartmanni, Enteromonas hominis, Iodamoeba sp., Cystoisospora belli, Pentatrichomonas hominis, Retortamonas sp., and Dientamoeba fragilis</i>, which as of September 2022 do not have sequenced genomes deposited in NCBI.
 All of these are either gut commensals or of uncertain pathogenicity.
-Making the database involved downloading nucleotide sequences, de-deduplicating, and then using a number of methods to try to remove bacterial contamination (aligning simulated bacterial reads, aligning real gut metagenomic data and filtering out obviously spurious reads.
+Making the database involved downloading nucleotide sequences, de-deduplicating, and then using a number of methods to try to remove bacterial contamination (aligning simulated bacterial reads, aligning real gut metagenomic data and filtering out obviously spurious reads).

 Caveats:
 - I cannot guarantee there is no possibility bacterial-derived sequences will align to this database